trozler/myfpl-cli/README.md

 $ myfpl <your args go here>
 ```

+Note: Do not use `sudo pip3 install myfpl`, as this will leads to issues with file permissions.\_

 If you want to clone using git instead of pip, here's how you do it.

 ```